Andy Benoit

-Andrew Benoit (born May 27, 1986) is currently the assistant to LA Rams head coach Sean McVay and will oversee special projects.
-Benoit was previously an American sportswriter who specialized in the National Football League.
-He most recently wrote for Sports Illustrated and for SI's NFL webpage, The MMQB and co-hosts The MMQB NFL Podcast.
+Andrew Benoit (born May 27, 1986) is an American sportswriter for The 33rd Team, a website covering the National Football League.
+Previously, Benoit was assistant to the LA Rams head coach Sean McVay, overseeing special projects from 2021-2023.
+He was hired by The 33rd Team, in June 2023.
+Prior to his role with the Rams, he wrote for Sports Illustrated and for SI's NFL webpage, The MMQB and co-hosts The MMQB NFL Podcast.

 Benoit has written for CBSSports.com, The New York Times, Football Outsiders, USA Today and Sports Network.
 He is the author of Andy Benoit's Touchdown: Everything You Need to Know about the NFL This Year, which was published by Random House through the years 2006–2007, and the co-author of Football Outsiders Almanac 2013: The Essential Guide to the 2013 NFL and College Football Seasons.

 Benoit has been featured on the NFL Films Top 10 Shows series since 2010 and is a regular contributor to various television and radio programs, including ESPN, ABC and CBS.
-Benoit is also a founder of NFLTouchdown.com.
+He is also a founder of NFLTouchdown.com.